lockey33/lockey33/README.md

 - 👋 Hi, I’m @lockey33
 - 👀 FullStack Developer: NodeJS/ReactJS/PHP/jQuery/Vanilla ES6
 - 🌱 I’m currently loving Blockchain developement (Solidity/Web3/EthersJS/Hardhat)
-- 💞️ I’m looking a new job to work on ReactJS or/and NodeJS
+- 💞️ I’m looking for a new job to work on ReactJS or/and NodeJS
 - 📫 How to reach me -> laurent.julienne974@gmail.com